13 Easy Recipes for Onam Sadhya – Onam Sadya Recipes

 Written by Puja

-Here is a collection of 13 recipes for Onam sadhya you can make with ease.
-Sadya is a popular Kerala meal consisting of a variety of traditional vegetarian dishes served on a banana leaf.
+Sadya is a popular Kerala meal consisting of a variety of traditional Onam Special dishes served on a banana leaf.
 In Malayalam, the word “sadhya” refers to a feast.
 Sadhya is a traditional dish for Onam, Kerala’s state festival.
+So let’s learn about Onam festivals and 13 easy Onam sadya recipes.

 Onam, also known as Thiru-Onam or Thiruvonam, occurs in the Malayalam calendar’s first month, Chingam.
 It is one of the most well-known celebrations in Kerala.
 The preparations and celebrations for Onam last for ten days.